dhimmel/rephetio-manuscript/manuscript.md

 ](https://github.com/dhimmel/thinklytics/raw/d2f6e815452e140058396dccc4e35fca72306285/viz/rephetio-contribution.png){#fig:contribution}

 Thinklab began winding down operations in July 2017 and has switched to a static state.
-While users will no longer be able to add comments, the corpus of content remains browsable at https://think-lab.github.io and available in machine-readable formats at https://github.com/dhimmel/thinklytics.
+While users will no longer be able to add comments, the corpus of content remains browsable at <https://think-lab.github.io> and available in machine-readable formats at [`dhimmel/thinklytics`](https://github.com/dhimmel/thinklytics).

+The preprint for this study is available at [doi.org/bs4f](https://doi.org/bs4f) [@11rVTcUCK].
+The manuscript was written in markdown, originally on Thinklab at [doi.org/bszr](https://doi.org/bszr) [@vwZsseRS].
+In August 2017, we switched to using the Manubot system to generate the manuscript.
+With Manubot, a GitHub repository ([`dhimmel/rephetio-manuscript`](https://github.com/dhimmel/rephetio-manuscript/)) tracks the manuscript's source code, while continuous integration automatically rebuilds the manuscript upon changes.
+As a result, the latest version of the manuscript is always available at [dhimmel.github.io/rephetio-manuscript](https://dhimmel.github.io/rephetio-manuscript/).
+Additionally, readers can leave feedback or questions for the Project Rephetio team via [GitHub Issues](https://github.com/dhimmel/rephetio-manuscript/issues).

 ## Acknowledgements